Skip to content

 You can use NeptuneCallback in the scikit-learn API of XGBoost.

-Pass the Neptune callback to the fit() method of the regressor from the scikit-learn API:
+Pass the Neptune callback while creating the regressor object:

 import neptune